-This does not stay the case when they lose interest in such trivial activities as all energy that they used to have instantly leaves their body, allowing them to feel hollow and worn down.
+This does not stay the case when they lose interest in such trivial activities, as all the energy that they used to have instantly leaves their body, allowing them to feel hollow and worn down.

 This may not be the case once their organs are taken over by something as destructive as cancer.

-It may cause their breathing to be labored and you may hear some odd rattling and wheezing sounds that could show that they are having a lot of difficulties breathing properly.
+It may cause their breathing to be labored, and you may hear some odd rattling and wheezing sounds that could show that they are having a lot of difficulty breathing properly.

 Problems With Movement

-It is not only their lungs or heart that may get caught up if they are nearing the end of their life.
+It is not only their lungs or hearts that may get caught up if they are nearing the end of their lives.
 It may also be their muscles that usually ensure that they can walk steadily without any issues.

-When they start to stumble around, their body shakes as they try to move, or even keep falling down after every attempt, it is likely that it is almost over for them.
+When they start to stumble around, their body shakes as they try to move, or they keep falling down after every attempt, it is likely that it is almost over for them.

 Being Extra Cuddly

-Their love is unconditional, even more so than the humans who own them.
-It can mean that they would know that it is their last chance to get belly rubs or pats on their head before they exit this world.
+Their love is unconditional, even more so than that of the humans who own them.
+It can mean that they know that it is their last chance to get belly rubs or pats on the head before they exit this world.

 It is natural to want some support and comfort from loved ones when things are about to come to an end.
-An excess of such need of affection could be a possible sign that things are about to be over.
+An excess of this need for affection could be a possible sign that things are about to be over.

 Problems With Bowels And Incontinence